Basic Rules

 Guiding Forward

 Your responsibility does not end when the roll resolves.
 You interpret outcomes.
-You create opportunities for failure.
+You narrate chaos.
 You decide when pressure breaks containment.
 Sometimes that pressure erupts into something larger.
-When Resonance grows too loud, the story can no longer contain it.
+When echo builds too loud, the story can no longer contain it.
 Tension spills outward, reality bends, and the moment escalates beyond what careful choices alone can manage.
 These events are known as Resonance Cascades.
 (See: Resonance Cascades)

 Resonance Cascades

 Every action that pulls on the strings of fate leaves tension behind.
-Resonance accumulates individually β generated by your own rolls, building toward your own threshold, yours alone to manage.
+Echo accumulates individually; generated by your own rolls, building toward your own threshold, yours alone to manage.
 But when that tension finally releases, the shockwave does not stay contained.
 A Cascade belongs to the player who triggered it, but everyone at the table feels it snap.
 That release is a Resonance Cascade, or simply a Cascade.

 Triggering a Cascade

-When a player's Resonance surpasses their Resonance Threshold, a Cascade is triggered.
-Before it manifests, two numbers are noted: the total Resonance that built up, and the overage β how far beyond the Threshold it went.
+When a player's echo total surpasses their Resonance Threshold, a Cascade is triggered.
+Before it manifests, two numbers are noted: the total echo that built up, and the overage (how far beyond the Threshold it went).
 Both numbers matter.
 The total determines the severity of the Cascade.
 The overage determines how much the players get to shape it.

 Choosing a Domain